How elementary and high schools can help: the 5-2-1-0 rule

 1 hour or more of physical activity per day

 There is significant improvement in both physical and mental health when children and teenagers obtain their required 60 minutes of physical activity per day.
 But more than half of 5-17 year olds are not reaching activity levels sufficient for optimal growth and development.
 Encourage students to be active!
-According to Canada’s Physical Activity Guide, children should engage in 30 minutes a day of vigorous physical activity such as running and playing soccer and 60 minutes a day of moderate physical activity such as playing outdoors or biking.
+According to Canada’s 24-Hour Movement Guidelines, children should engage in 60 minutes of moderative to vigorous physical activity, daily.
+Vigorous physical activities and muscle and bone strengthening activities should each be incorporated at least 3 days per week.
+Children should also engage in several hours of a variety of structured and unstructured light physical activities.

 0 sugar sweetened beverages per day